Subscribe to our newsletter!

 Bonding With Infants

 Four out of ten infants do not form secure attachments with either parent.

+Bonding is one of the most important things for parents of a new baby.
 Babies do not come to the world with an instruction manual.
 On the contrary, they come as dry sponges ready to absorb anything from their caregivers (mostly mothers).
 Even though we may not understand what is going on in the world during this critical period, our inborn instincts tell us whether we are safe or in danger.

 Children are born programmed to bond with one significant person.
 In his study, John Bowlby argues that babies have an inborn need to make emotional attachments.
 Immediately after birth, they start bonding with the mothers through breastfeeding.
 This early bonding is very implemented in the early stages.
 As breast-feeding is only a bond afforded to some parents let’s explore other ways in which caregivers can bond with their infants.
 Other important bonding activities include: